 - Is the plain English summary of the funding application easy to understand?
 Could it be improved?

-- Are there any plans for patient and public involvement (PPI) in the research application?
+- Are there any plans for public and patient involvement in the research throughout its lifetime?

-- Could you identify or suggest any areas for improvement of PPI in the research?
+- Would you be willing to take part as a participant in the research if it related to you as a patient/carer/member of the public?
+Could you identify or suggest any areas for improvement of PPI in the research?

 - How might the researchers make sure the findings of the research reach the general population?